H$_2$ and CO$_2$ Network Strategies for the European Energy System: Results

 Both a carbon network and a hydrogen network can help alleviate these inefficiencies.
 On the one hand, a carbon network allows carbon from point sources to be transported to low-cost hydrogen as well as to sequestration sites.
 On the other hand, a hydrogen network allows low-cost hydrogen to be transported from regions with good renewable resources to point sources for CU.
 This results in fundamentally different network flows in each scenario (see Fig.~\ref{fig:balance_map}).

 In the \carbonscenario, there are three main transport purposes of the low-cost carbon captured in Central and Eastern Europe (see Fig.~\ref{fig:balance_map}, top left).
-A large part of the carbon is transported to the Iberian Peninsula (8~kt/h), the British Isles (7.5~kt/h) and Denmark (2.8~kt/h), where it is used along with low-cost electrolytic hydrogen to produce Fischer-Tropsch fuels and methanol.
-A second part is transported to methanation plants in Italy and Greece (2.8~kt/h), where the synthetic methane is fed into the gas grid near large, geographically defined terminals where fossil gas is imported from outside Europe.
+A large part of the carbon is transported to the Iberian Peninsula (avg.
+9.8~kt/h) and the British Isles (avg.
+11.8~kt/h), where it is used along with low-cost electrolytic hydrogen to produce Fischer-Tropsch fuels and methanol.
+In Italy and Greece, a portion of the carbon (avg.
+3.3~kt/h) is directed to methanation facilities where the synthetic methane is fed into the gas grid at key terminals that also receive fossil gas imports.
 Finally, a third part of captured carbon is transported directly to sites in the North Sea, Baltic Sea and Mediterranean Sea where it is sequestered.
 Almost none of the captured carbon is used locally at the point source.
-In addition to electrolysis in regions with good renewable resources to supply CU ($\sim$125~GW$_\text{el}$), the model places smaller amounts of electrolyzers where hydrogen is needed for industrial processes across Central Europe ($\sim$8.5~GW$_\text{el}$) (see bottom left).
+In addition to electrolysis in regions with good renewable resources to supply CU ($\sim$125~GW$_\text{el}$), the model places smaller amounts of electrolyzers where hydrogen is needed for industrial processes across Central Europe ($\sim$8~GW$_\text{el}$) (see bottom left).
 Hydrogen prices vary widely across the continent, with low price ``valleys'' at around 60~€/MWh, where the CU is located, and high price ``peaks'' in Central Europe at around 95~€/MWh.
-Despite the transport system, carbon prices still vary from 110~€/t in Central Europe to 160~€/t at sequestration sites.
+Despite the transport system, marginal cost of carbon capture still vary from 105~€/t in Central Europe to 160~€/t at sequestration sites.

-In the \hydrogenscenario{}, the main hydrogen transportation routes go from Spain (50~GW) and the United Kingdom (18~GW) to Central Europe to supply local carbonaceous fuel production with captured carbon from point sources (see Fig~\ref{fig:balance_map}, bottom right).
+In the \hydrogenscenario{}, the main hydrogen transportation route goes from Spain (66~GW) to Central Europe to supply local carbonaceous fuel production with captured carbon from point sources, since \carbon{} can no longer be transported (see Fig~\ref{fig:balance_map}, bottom right).
 Also, the hydrogen network supplies spatially fixed hydrogen demand for industry in Central Europe (2.5~GW in total) at much lower costs than local electrolysis or SMR.
-Carbon sequestration is primarily located in Portugal where large DAC facilities operate (14~kt/h, see Fig~\ref{fig:balance_map}, top right).
-Carbon prices are low in Central Europe (110-120~€/t) and highest in sequestration regions (160~€/t).
+Carbon sequestration takes place at several coastal sites with local DAC facilities.
+The largest carbon sink is located in Portugal (3.5~kt/h, see Fig~\ref{fig:balance_map}, top right).
+Marginal costs of carbon capture are low in Central Europe (110-120~€/t) and highest in sequestration regions (160~€/t).
 Hydrogen prices have flattened out at a relatively low level of €60~/MWh in all regions.